Revit Training for Veterans

 One of the most effective ways for veterans to learn Revit is through a skills bootcamp.
 This type of training format provides learners with a condensed, supportive learning environment in which they can fully immerse in their Revit training.
 Bootcamps are available in-person and online from many top providers around the US.
 They are also an excellent training option for those who wish to put their Revit knowledge to use immediately.

-Studying Revit in the college or university setting requires four or more years of time commitment.
-In addition to the cost of study (which can leave learners with six figures of debt upon graduation), most colleges or universities don’t have Revit as a stand-alone major.
-Instead, students must study it alongside other general education requirements, many of which are not related to BIM.
-Some learners may wish to focus entirely on learning just Revit, and do so much faster than in four years.
-Bootcamps provide just this option.
+Studying Revit at the college or university level typically requires four or more years of commitment.
+In addition to the study costs (which may result in significant debt upon graduation), most colleges or universities don’t offer Revit as a stand-alone major.
+Instead, students must study it alongside other general education requirements, many of which are unrelated to BIM.
+Some learners may wish to focus entirely on learning Revit, and they can do so much faster than in four years.
+Bootcamps offer just this option.

-Those who are interested in learning Revit in a much more condensed timeframe will benefit from skills bootcamps.
-These programs usually take just a few weeks (or less) to complete and provide learners with hands-on training in the small class environment.
-They typically also cost much less than certificate programs or college study.
-Bootcamp graduates can focus their efforts entirely on learning just Revit and then put this knowledge to use right away when they graduate.
+Those interested in learning Revit in a much more condensed timeframe will benefit from skills bootcamps.
+These programs usually take just a few weeks (or less) to complete and provide learners with hands-on training in a small class environment.
+They typically cost much less than certificate programs or college study.
+Bootcamp graduates can focus entirely on learning Revit and immediately apply this knowledge upon graduation.

 Learn Revit at Noble Desktop